 Challenges to traditional performance management practices

-In our research report Could do better?
-Assessing what works in performance management, we presented evidence to help employers cut through the hearsay on trends, and instead make grounded decisions on what is most likely to be effective in improving performance.
+But popular changes may just be the latest fads and fashions.
+What’s the evidence on what’s actually effective in improving performance?
+Our evidence review Could do better?
+Assessing what works in performance management, summarises the body of research to help employers make grounded decisions on what’s most likely to be effective in improving performance.

-At a fundamental level, the established performance management chain still holds, as in Diagram 1 below.
+We found that, at a basic level, the established performance management chain still holds, as in Diagram 1 below.

-However, there are a number of important factors that employers should be careful not to take for granted.
+However, there are a number of important factors that employers should be careful not to take for granted, as shown in Diagram 2 below.
 Based on the best available evidence, a fuller model of target-setting and performance appraisal should consider the following:

-Employees’ reactions to feedback are a vital factor.
-Reactions are influenced by an individual’s personality (for example, their self-esteem and openness) and how they perceive the appraisal (for example, as fair and involving).
+How employees react to feedback is a vital factor in whether it improves performance.
+Reactions are influenced by an individual’s personality (for example, their self-esteem and openess) and how they perceive the appraisal (for example, whether it is fair and participative.

 Objectives and performance standards